Jackie Healy-Rae: Early and private life

 Healy-Rae was the first of six children born to Daniel and Mary Healy, and grew up on his family's farm at the foot of Mangerton Mountain, near Kilgarvan in County Kerry.
 The Rae part of his surname came from the name of the Healys' farm, Reacashlagh.
 He was educated at the local National School in Kilgarvan.
 He emigrated to the United States in 1953 but soon returned to Ireland.
 He played for the local hurling and Gaelic football teams in Kilgarvan, where he won two senior county hurling titles with the club in 1956 and 1958.

 Healy-Rae was also a saxophone player with the Kilgarvan Dance Band.
 By the 1960s, he was well established in the plant hire business in south Kerry.
 In 1969, he became a publican when he purchased an old premises that had been closed for some time in Kilgarvan.
 The family pub is now run by his son, Danny.

 Healy-Rae was married to Julie Healy, but the couple separated in 1977.
 Two sons, Danny and Michael were members of Kerry County Council for the Killarney and Killorglin local electoral areas respectively before becoming TDs.
 His eldest daughter Joan (Mrs. Larkin) teaches in a Catholic School in New York.
 His other daughter, Rosemary, is a barrister-at-law.
 She was appointed to a paid position on the Criminal Injuries Compensation Tribunal in 2007.
 She was re-appointed, for three further years, by Justice Minister Dermot Ahern on 11 November 2010.
 A son, Denis, runs his own business, and another son, John Healy (he does not use Rae), is a full-time official with and former President of the Garda Representative Association.
+Three of his grandchildren, Jackie, Johnny and Maura Healy-Rae, are elected members of Kerry County Council for the Castleisland, Kenmare and Killarney local electoral areas respectively.

 Political career

 Early involvement

 Healy-Rae first became involved in politics in the 1960s.
 He headed several Fianna Fáil by-election campaigns, most notably the election of John O'Leary to the Dáil in 1966.
 O'Leary retained the seat for thirty-one years.
 Healy-Rae later lent his services to several other Fianna Fáil election campaigns in County Limerick, County Cork and County Galway.
-In 1973, Healy-Rae was first co-opted to Kerry County Council as a Fianna Fáil member, following the death of sitting Kerry County Councillor Michael Doherty.
-He was elected to the council in his own right in 1974 and re-elected in every subsequent election.
-Healy-Rae served on the council for 30 years, until he had to resign his seat because of the abolition of the dual mandate in 2003.
+In 1973, Healy-Rae was first co-opted to Kerry County Council as a Fianna Fáil member, following the death of sitting councillor Michael Doherty.
+He was elected to the council in his own right in 1974 and re-elected at every subsequent election.
+Healy-Rae served on the council for 30 years, until he resigned his seat because of the abolition of the dual mandate in 2003.

 During the 1970s and 1980s, Healy-Rae served three times as Fianna Fáil's director of elections in Kerry South.
 In this capacity he was given the task of delivering two of the three seats for the Fianna Fáil Party.